Do Swimsuits Shrink or Stretch?

 Conclusion

-Swimsuits are often made with durability in mind to withstand these harsh conditions and prevent it from stretching out.
-Though, depending on how you care for your swimsuit and how much you wear it can determine how long the elasticity lasts.
-If you follow the advice listed above, you’ll be able to keep your swimsuit from stretching out for a long time!
+Swimsuits are often made with durability in mind to withstand harsh conditions without stretching out.
+However, this depends on how you care for your swimsuit and how much you wear it.
+The above care tips will help you keep the swimsuit in its right sizing without stretching or shrinking.